 If we had to pick one Chicago sushi restaurant to eat at every day, it would be Mirai.
 Don’t dismiss this place because it’s located at the bottom of a Hilton on Mies van der Rohe Way.
 Mirai serves excellent sushi, from basic sashimi and nigiri to creative rolls.
 It’s not cheap, because good sushi never is, but it’s also not fancy and overpriced.
 Prices at Mirai are no different from those at most other sushi restaurants around, but the food is infinitely better.

-Ramen Misoya isn’t a particularly cool or hip ramen restaurant.
+Ramen Misoya isn’t a particularly cool ramen restaurant.
 It’s a very basic spot - but sometimes that’s all you need.
 It’s perfect for an easy weekday meal or Sunday night dinner, and the ramen is consistently good.

 We’ve come to really like Beatrix in River North because it’s so versatile.
 It works for business meals, date nights, and even breakfast or brunch.
 Luckily, the newer Streeterville location is pretty much exactly the same.
 It doesn’t have 100% of the River North version’s pizzazz, but you’ll find the same great coffee bar, salads, and healthy-ish entrees.
 There’s also a to-go area that specifically caters to businesspeople (of both the suit-and-tie and scrubs variety).